How-to guide

 The Bottom Line

 Spreadsheets are powerful, but power doesn't matter if you stop using the tool.
-The best tracking system is the one that's so easy you never skip it.
-For some writers, that's a spreadsheet.
+Most writers who switch say the same thing: they stopped thinking about tracking and started thinking about writing.
+For some writers, a spreadsheet is the right tool.
 For most, it's something simpler.

 Try a dedicated tracker.
 If it doesn't work, you can always go back to Excel.
 But if it does work, you'll have more time to write and less time maintaining formulas.